 Are you thinking about becoming a leasing agent in Pennsylvania, but don’t know where to start?
-Aceable Real Estate School is here to help.
+Aceable is here to help.

 Becoming a leasing agent is a great way to start off a career in real estate.
 You can get experience in the field with the security and stability of a salary.

-It’s a promising field with a high probability of work opportunity.
+It’s a promising field with a high probability of work opportunities.
 And with the real estate market continuing to climb in Pennsylvania, there’s no time like the present!

 While a leasing agent and a real estate broker both work in selling real estate, a leasing agent is an employee of a specific landlord, apartment complex or brokerage firm.
 Leasing agents are responsible for showing the property, screening tenants, and coordinating the lease signing.
 Typically, they do not have as many responsibilities or independence as a real estate agent would.

 A leasing agent deals strictly with properties that are being leased or rented out by an owner.

 There is also a difference in how the two make money.
 Real estate agents generally work off of commission, while leasing agents usually have a fixed salary set by their employer based on the area you live in and the property being leased.

 Currently, the average leasing agent salary in Pennsylvania is $37,845, which is 10% above the national average.

 What is the cost of a Pennsylvania real estate license?

 For as little as $500, you can cover your pre-licensing course, exam, and all other fees associated with starting your new real estate career.